vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The maximum duration of a lunar month, on the other hand, exceeds the lengths of the solar months only in case of solar Agrahāyanan Pausa and Māgha.
 So a kṣaya month is possible only in these three months.

-A list is given below showing the actual intercalary months occurring during the period Saka 1823 (1901-2 A. D.) to Saka 1918 (1996-97 A. D.) on the basis of Sūrya Siddhānta calculations.
+A list is given below showing the actual intercalary months occurring during the period śaka 1823 (1901-2 A. D.) to śaka 1918 (1996-97 A. D.) on the basis of Sūrya Siddhānta calculations.

-Saka A.D.
+śaka A.D.
 Kṣaya month Adhika month 1115.
 1193:94 Pauza

 Asvina, Caitra 1180 1258-59 Pausa